adecourcy/Computer-Vision-Assignment-2/README.md

 An inlier distance threshold of 40 was used, an inlier ratio threshold of 0.5 was used, and 100 trials were used.
 More trials seemed to greatly improve RANSAC matches, especially in the case where there were very few good matches.
 There other parameters were chosen after trial and error.
 I don't have any intuitive explanation of why they work better than the others we tried, they just did.

 Using RANSAC did seem to give noticably better correspondances, but they didn't seem much more than moderately better from my tests and examinations by eye.
+RANSAC also seemed to filter out good correspodences.

 Our program attempts to output an error message when it is given 2 images with poor correspondances and it can't find any matches.
 However, there were a lot of edge cases to consider and there may be a few cases in which the program may crash if it is given 2 poorly matching images.

+Big Ben with Sift:

+Big Ben with RANSAC:

 **PART 4**